zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 After my previous [blog article](./wazuh-devenv), I received feedback that it is good at providing a high-level perspective but lacks the bottom-up approach of technical implementations.
 Therefore, I decided to write a how-to guide dedicated to writing behavioral tests for Wazuh.
 In this article, we will walk through the steps one by one to install and set up the development environment on WSL[^1] and then write our first tests.
 I will try to do a walkthrough, but I'll add context whenever I can.

 **Full disclosure:** I developed `wazuh-devenv`, `wazuhevtx`, and `wazuh-testgen` because I kept running into the same testing challenges in my own work.
 They’re open-source, built for my workflow, and may not be the only way to achieve these results.
-This artice is more like "my way" od Detectio-as-Code.
+This article is more like "my way" of implementing Detectio-as-Code.
 Feel free to adapt the concepts here using your own tools or methods—what matters is making detection testing repeatable and reliable.
 {: .notice--info}

 ## Setting up the environment